-You will be solely responsible for initial payment of the mition and fees directly to the school.
-Reimbursement of mition and eligible student fees will be made after astisfactory completion of courses.
+You will be solely responsible for initial payment of the tuition and fees directly to the school.
+Corporate cards may not be used to pay for tuition costs.
+Reimbursement of tuition and eligible student fees will be made after satisfactory completion of courses.
 Eligible fees include registration and activity fees, library fees and laboratory fees.
-Reimbursement does not include books, supplies, parking, application, or late registration fees.
+Required textbooks and courserelated software will be reimbursed up to \$175 for each course.
+Reimbursement does not include supplies, parking, application, or late registration fees.